kyegomez/swarms/README.md

 ### `SwarmNetwork`
+`SwarmNetwork` provides the infrasturcture for building extremely dense and complex multi-agent applications that span across various types of agents.

-- Efficient Task Management: SwarmNetwork's intelligent agent pool and task queue management system ensures tasks are distributed evenly across agents.
+✅ Efficient Task Management: SwarmNetwork's intelligent agent pool and task queue management system ensures tasks are distributed evenly across agents.
 This leads to efficient use of resources and faster task completion.

-- Scalability: SwarmNetwork can dynamically scale the number of agents based on the number of pending tasks.
+✅ Scalability: SwarmNetwork can dynamically scale the number of agents based on the number of pending tasks.
 This means it can handle an increase in workload by adding more agents, and conserve resources when the workload is low by reducing the number of agents.

-- Versatile Deployment Options: With SwarmNetwork, each agent can be run on its own thread, process, container, machine, or even cluster.
+✅ Versatile Deployment Options: With SwarmNetwork, each agent can be run on its own thread, process, container, machine, or even cluster.
 This provides a high degree of flexibility and allows for deployment that best suits the user's needs and infrastructure.

 ```python
 import os